neondatabase/website/content/docs/guides/schema-diff.md

 Click the **Schema Diff** button, verify that your selections are correct, then click **Compare**.

-The two-pane view shows the SQL for both your target and your selected branches, clearly marking additions, deletions, and modifications.
+The two-pane view shows the schema for both your target and your selected branches.

 ![schema diff results](/docs/guides/schema_diff_result.png)